jesuscc1993/-rom-viewer/src/README.md

 ## Configuration

-Copy `/templates/romSettings.template.json` as `/dist/ROM Viewer/romSettings.json` and fill in your data.
+Copy `/templates/rom-viewer.settings.template.json` as `/dist/rom-viewer/rom-viewer.settings.json` and fill in your data.

 ## Running

-Run the corresponding executable version for your OS (found under `/dist/ROM Viewer`).
+Run the corresponding executable version for your OS (found under `/dist/rom-viewer`).